Home is where kids learn and grow, the place where they find love and care, most importantly explore the world around them.

 - Ask the owner’s permission before touching or playing with someone else’s pet.

-- Stay away or remain quite from the place where you see warning signs.
+- Stay away or remain quiet from the place where you see warning signs.

 - Try to maintain distance from unfamiliar pets.